APTy/kvlite/README.md

 ```
 usage: kvl <command> [<args>]

-kvlite is a key-value store backed by the local file system.
+kvl is a key-value store backed by the local file system.

 commands:
     set <key> <value>        Create or update a key's value.